harris-ahmad/Everything-Systems-And-Networking/CS370/ch1-processes.md

 | 8    | Ready     | Running   | Process B is now done    |
 | 9    | Running   | -         |                          |
 | 10   | Running   | -         | Process A is now done    |

+When the process A initiates I/O, the OS assumes that the process A is not running, so it shifts over to process B. Once the I/O is done, the process B finishes and the context switches back to process A.

+It's worth noting in the second table how the OS decides not to switch back to running the process A once it's I/O operations are done.
+Is this a good idea?

+## System-level data structures needed to manage processes

+The OS most likely will contain some form of a *process list* to keep track of all processes that are running.
+The process list is a data structure that contains information about each process.
+The following is a list of information that is likely to be stored in the process list:
+- **Process ID**: A unique identifier for the process.
+- **Process state**: The state of the process (e.g., running, ready, blocked).
+- **Program counter**: The address of the next instruction to be executed.
+- **CPU registers**: The values of the registers.

+The **register context** will store the contents of a stopped process's registers.
+The register context is used to restore the state of the process when it is scheduled again via a context switch that will be covered later.

+A process could be placed in a **final state** where it has stopped running but has not yet been removed from the process list.
+The final state is used to keep track of the process until the parent process has a chance to read its exit status.
+The final state is also known as the *zombie state*.